attento/steady/README.md

 ```

 ## rconf
-`rconf` configuration node descibes the general configuration for `redundancy`
+`rconf` configuration node descibes the general configuration for `Steady`
 you can enable or disable the API system and also configure bind adress and
 port for this service.